top of page

 You can make a booking either online through our Booking Form or in person/over the phone.
 We require a $20 reservation deposit for all bookings ($50 over the Christmas holidays).
 Please ensure that your pet is up to date with their vaccinations when you book, as we cannot accept anyone without proof of immunization or if they are overdue, and we'd hate to turn them away as you're trying to head out of town!

-Monday-Friday 9 am-5 pm Saturday/Sunday 9-11 am or 3-5 pm Holiday Mondays: 3:00-5:00 pm We know you are eager to see your pet again, but please respect our pick up times.
-If you are delayed or unable to pick up your pet on the arranged date, please let us know.
-Please be aware that although we will try our best to be accomodating, we may not be able to extend bookings during busy times.
+Our pick-up and drop-off hours are Monday to Friday from 9 am to 5 pm, and on weekends from 9-11 am or 3-5 pm.
+On holiday Mondays, it's from 3:00-5:00 pm.
+We know you're excited to see your pet, but please respect these times.
+If you're delayed or can't pick up your pet on the arranged date, let us know.
+We'll do our best to accommodate, but extensions may not be possible during busy times.

 Dogs of all sizes, breeds & personalities are welcome at Barkers!
 We do our best to accomodate nervous, anxious or less than social dogs, and can usually win over even the shyest of pups.
 However, for the safety of our staff we reserve the right to turn down any current or potential boarders who we feel may be a danger to our staff and/or themselves.
 This includes outward aggression towards people or causing damage to our kennels or facility.
 If you have concerns about your dog ahead of time, we recommend a trial night while you are still in town to ensure that it will be a good fit.